Lebanon enforces new partial lockdown in effort to curb COVID-19

 The spread of COVID-19 is compounding the woes of a country still reeling from the Aug.
 4 blast that killed at least 179 people and wounded some 6,000, and a financial meltdown that has devastated the economy since October.

-"In this area those who escaped death have relatives who are wounded, there are no homes or cars, frankly we have forgotten corona," said Nabil Nahed, 50, a public sector employee whose house in the Gemmayzeh area was badly damaged in the blast.
+"In this area those who escaped death have relatives who are wounded, there are no homes or cars, frankly we have forgotten corona," said Nabil Nahed, 50, a teacher whose house in the Gemmayzeh area was badly damaged in the blast.

 "But we have to take precautions as much as we can because in the last two weeks everyone has been mixing, and corona certainly increased," he said.